Taking a screenshot of your device

 If you find that your smartphone or tablet runs of out battery power sooner that you expect.
 You can check to see where the power is being used.
 This is easy on iPhone/iPad and Android and we'll show you how here.

-In this tip, we'll show you how to use both of these new features.
+In this tip, we'll show you how to use this new feature.